Robbie Grossman Player Props: Rangers vs. Angels

-The Texas Rangers, including Robbie Grossman (.382 on-base percentage in past 10 games, 67 points above season-long percentage), take on starting pitcher Tyler Anderson and the Los Angeles Angels at Globe Life Field, Monday at 8:05 PM ET.
+Robbie Grossman -- .160 average over his past 10 games -- will be in action for the Texas Rangers versus the Los Angeles Angels, with Jaime Barria on the hill, on June 13 at 8:05 PM ET.

-He hit a home run while going 1-for-3 in his most recent game against the Rays.
+He had a hitless showing in his last game (0-for-1) against the Angels.

 Robbie Grossman Game Info & Props vs. the Angels